SaraKmair/WineQuality/README.md

 This case study is a multi-class classification

 This analysis aims to :
-Understand how different features affect wine quality Predict the quality of wine
+Understand how different features affect wine quality, Predict the quality of wine

 Meta Data: